pavanratnakar/srpl/README.md

 - you're now good to run tests/lint

 *get the source*
-- if you're reading this, you probably have it. else - svn co $ > svn+ssh://svn.corp.yahoo.com/yahoo/properties/maps/trunk/srpl
+- if you're reading this, you probably have it. else - svn co $ > svn+ssh://<SVN PATH>

 *setup*
 - $ > cd srpl